 - to update their Information and Communication Technology development skills.

 - to learn about information technology with a specific emphasis on software development or database technologies while gaining advanced research skills.

 - who already work in the area, but would like to gain a recognised Masters qualification.

 Applications and Selections

 Please refer to offer rounds/closing dates website

 The programme is part-time and runs over two years.
-You will study one online module every eight weeks, and in addition you will research and write a thesis during your second year.
-The programme content is extensive and varied, and includes both mandatory and optional modules, including:
+You will study one online module every eight weeks and, in addition, you will research and write a thesis during your second year.
+The programme content is extensive and varied, and includes both mandatory and optional modules.
+These include: